Reason 5 to live in Santo Domingo: (Delivery) Services

-Dominicans tend to be…how should I express it best…not the most active, diligent and eager people.
-It’s very convenient, if someone else does something for you.
+Dominicans tend to be…how should I express it best…not the most active, diligent, and eager people.
+It’s very convenient if someone else does something for you.

-As a cultural aspect, customer is really king in the Dominican Republic and should not worry about anything during the visit.
-Compared to many 1st world countries, the Dominican Republic regards the service sector more important and creates more jobs.
+As a cultural aspect, the customer is really the king in the Dominican Republic and should not worry about anything during the visit.
+Compared to many 1st world countries, the Dominican Republic regards the service sector as more important and creates more jobs.
 Some of the following things, I wasn’t used to from other countries:

 - General / everywhere

 - almost everywhere someone opens up the door…

 - parking aid (well, due to poor driving/parking behavior I guess)

 - someone packs your shopping bag at the cash zone